corex/lmodel/README.md

-# Laravel Model Generator

-Model Generator for Laravel.
+# Model Generator for Laravel

 **_Versioning for this package follows http://semver.org/.
 Backwards compatibility might break on upgrade to major versions._**